Windows 10 environments require using DISM and GPO configuration.

 By default, the installation process displays the installation screens to the end user.
 However, you can control this behavior by choosing one of the following:

-By default, the user is prompted for reboot after installation.
+By default, the user is prompted for a reboot after installation.
 Customize this behavior by choosing one of the following:

-For multi-lingual (MUI) installers that provide multiple language options, you can select a language to use during installation and in the installed product or allow the user to select a language to use during the install:
+For multi-lingual (MUI) installers that provide multiple language options, you can select a language to use during the installation and in the installed product or allow the user to select a language to use during the install:

 Select one of the following options:

 Allow the user to choose the installation language: Provides the user with the option of selecting an available language to use during installation.
 Deselecting this box enables the Install Language to drop-down list.